OpenGenus/cosmos/README.md

 This is a massive collaboration and to keep the quality intact and drive the vision in the proper direction, we have maintainers.

-> Maintainers are your friend forever.
+> Maintainers are your friends forever.
 They are vastly different from moderators.

 The task of maintainers is to review pull requests, suggest further quality additions and keep the work up to date with the current state of the world. 🌍